ButtersUSDS/branding/README.md

-# U.S. Digital Service Branding
+# U.S. Digital Service Brand Materials

-This is the branding for the U.S Digital Service.
+Hello and welcome to the home of the U.S. Digital Service visual brand materials.
+We are often refining and adding new assets -- please enjoy and poke around.
+If you have questions, please leave us a note [here] (https://github.com/usds/branding/issues)

 ## License